kkiesling/ww-test-geoms/README.md

 * Must have at least 2 isosurface levels (current limitation of tool).
 * to get viewable file: `mbconvert file.h5m file.vtk`

+## Transport Geometry

+* Created in Trelis.
+* All vacuum materials.

+File for transport: `transport-geom.h5m`